 .
 Two Types of Compensatory Stock Options

-For tax purposes, stock options are classified into two types: Incentive Stock Options (ISOs) and Nonqualified Stock Options (NQSOs).
+For tax purposes, stock options are classified into two types: Nonqualified Stock Options (NQSOs) and Incentive Stock Options (ISOs).
 Let’s look briefly at the general definitions of each, followed by a more detailed analysis of the mechanics for both.

 Click each type to learn more